-During fiscal year 2021 (in June 2020), we awarded Mr. Stone and Mr. Garrison time vesting and performance vesting restricted stock units.
-The time-vesting restricted stock units ("RSUs") of 37,764 shares for Mr. Stone and 15,106 shares for Mr. Garrison, respectively, vest over three years, with one-third of the RSUs vesting on the first anniversary of the grant date (June 1, 2021), and the balance vesting proportionately each month during the remaining two years beginning on July 1, 2021 through June 1, 2023.
-The performance stock units ("PSUs") with target share numbers of 37,764 shares for Mr. Stone and 15,106 shares for Mr. Garrison, respectively, become earned and vested based upon the level of satisfaction of certain revenue and adjusted EBITDA performance criteria, the results of which will be determined after the close of fiscal year 2023.
-The actual number of shares ultimately deliverable to Mr. Stone and Mr. Garrison under the PSUs range from 0 to 75,528 and 0 to 30,212, respectively, depending upon the extent to which the performance criteria are satisfied.
+During fiscal year 2022 (in June 2021), we awarded Mr. Stone and Mr. Garrison time vesting and performance vesting restricted stock units.
+The time-vesting RSUs of 48,000 shares for Mr. Stone and 14,769 shares for Mr. Garrison, respectively, vest over four years, with one-fourth of the RSUs vesting on the first anniversary of the grant date (June 1, 2023), and the balance vesting proportionately each month during the remaining three years beginning on July 1, 2023 through June 1, 2025.
+The performance stock units ("PSUs") with target share numbers of 24,000 shares for Mr. Stone and 7,384 shares for Mr. Garrison, respectively, become earned and vested based upon the level of satisfaction of certain revenue and adjusted EBITDA performance criteria, the results of which will be determined after the close of fiscal year 2024.
+The actual number of shares ultimately deliverable to Mr. Stone and Mr. Garrison under the PSUs range from 0 to 48,000 and 0 to 14,768, respectively, depending upon the extent to which the performance criteria are satisfied.

-In addition, during fiscal year 2021 (during June 2020), the Compensation Committee awarded Mr. Stone and Mr. Garrison stock options to purchase 142,315 and 56,926 shares of our common stock, respectively.
+In addition, during fiscal year 2022 (in June 2021), the Compensation Committee awarded Mr. Stone and Mr. Garrison stock options to purchase 41,265 and 12,697 shares of our common stock, respectively.
+Such stock options vest over four years, with one-fourth vesting on the first anniversary of the grant date (June 1, 2022) and the balance vesting proportionately each month during the remaining three years beginning on July 1, 2022 through June 1, 2025.